SaiNageswarS/Omnishell/README.md

 # Omnishell

-Modern shell combining the flexibility of graphics interface with the power of shell.
+Modern shell combining the flexibility of graphical interface with the power of shell.
 Works with mac and linux.

 ## Sample Screens